Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/webhook.md

 1. Obtain the webhook URL where you want to send the data.

-### Step 2: Set up the Webhook Destination in Hero Pixel
+### Step 2: Set up the Webhook Destination in HeroPixel

 1. Click **Destinations** and then click **+ New destination**.
 2. On the Set up the destination page, select **Webhook** from the **Destination type** dropdown.